jflaga/jflaga.github.io/_journal/2023/2023-09-17-learned-something-new-about-the-Pharisees-b38145a.md

 > In their first-century context, Pharisees varied widely in a number of respects.
 But even when their general characteristics are summarized, they do not turn out to be all that different from Jesus.
 Jesus probably argues most often with the Pharisees because he has the most in common with them.

-That characterization of the Pharisees is confirmed in another book in my reading list: "Accidental Pharisees" by Larry Osborne.
+That positive characterization of the Pharisees is confirmed in another book in my reading list: "Accidental Pharisees" by Larry Osborne.

 In page 23-24, it says